Circleville Weapons Charges Attorney

 - Illegal conveyance of a deadly weapon or dangerous ordnance into a courthouse

 - Having a Weapon Under Disability

 - Using weapons while intoxicated

-- Improper handling firearms in a motor vehicle
+- Improper handling of firearms in a motor vehicle

 - Discharge of a firearm near prohibited premises

-The criminal penalties for weapons charges in Ohio vary from case to case and often depend on whether the individual has previously been convicted of firearm or other violent offenses, the location that it was committed, and whether the person was licensed to carry.
-A criminal conviction for some of these offenses can disqualify you from possessing or carrying firearm.
+The criminal penalties for weapons charges in Ohio vary from case to case and often depend on whether the individual has previously been convicted of a firearm or other violent offense, the location that it was committed, and whether the person was licensed to carry.
+A criminal conviction for some of these weapons offenses can disqualify you from possessing or carrying a firearm.